kaonone/POC-polkadai-bridge/README.md

   --validator
 ```

-In the second terminal, we'll start Bob's substrate node on a different TCP port of 30334, and with his chain database stored locally at `/tmp/bob`.
+In the second terminal, we'll start Bob's Substrate node on a different TCP port of 30334, and with his chain database stored locally at `/tmp/bob`.
 We'll specify a value for the `--bootnodes` option that will connect his node to Alice's bootnode ID on TCP port 30333:

 ```bash
 cargo run -- \